hacktor/charon/README.md

 # Charon Mastodon <-> twitter ferry

-simple Bot for syncing tweets and toots between a single Mastodon and Twitter account. iI call it Charon, for obvious reasons ;-)
+simple Bot for syncing tweets and toots between a single Mastodon and Twitter account.
+I call it Charon, for obvious reasons ;-)

 ## Configuration